yewin-mm/mysql-docker-container/README.md

 * -v or --volume is to connect our created volume which is in above step and give directory of the volumn which volume directory is inside docker as I mentioned in above docker will control that volume.
 Path is inside container and you can give as your want.
 * -e option is ENVIRONMENT variable which is to define, root password, user, password, database, etc. (if you create user with MYSQL_USER environment, you need to give permission)
 * --restart need to add policy, there are 4 policy, `no` (default, if no set), `on-failure`, `always`, `unless-stopped`.
 	* I used `unless-stopped` policy because I don't want auto restart my MySQL container on both manually stopped condition and docker deamon stopped conditions.
-You can use `always` policy if you want auto restart after docker application was started. for more details about restart policy, you can check in `[Docker restart policy](https://docs.docker.com/config/containers/start-containers-automatically/)
+You can use `always` policy if you want auto restart after docker application was started. for more details about restart policy, you can check in [Docker restart policy](https://docs.docker.com/config/containers/start-containers-automatically/).
 * -d is for detach mode (run in background and hiding logs), you can look logs for your container by typing `docker logs -f -n 100 {container_id}`
 * latest is for MySQL latest version and you can add other version as you want like mysql:5.7, etc. (current is 8.0.31)